Posts

 Image

-Welcome to the Walnut Grove series homes at Pleasanton Valley When Morrison Homes broke ground on its second phase in Pleasanton Valley — the Walnut Grove Series — it did so with a nod to the land’s past.
+When Morrison Homes broke ground on its second phase in Pleasanton Valley — the Walnut Grove Series — it did so with a nod to the land’s past.
 Built between 1966 and 1968, the homes were sited on generous lots — many measuring over 11,000 square feet — and often came with a quiet legacy: up to six mature walnut trees left from the original orchard.
 These weren’t just new homes; they were new roots planted in old soil.
-A view from Hopyard Road in 1968 shows the Pleasanton Valley model home complex—fresh sidewalks, young trees, and homes awaiting families.
-The photo hints at Pleasanton’s rural feel before suburban expansion.
 Pleasanton in the mid-to-late 1960s was undergoing a slow but steady transformation.
-While nearby Dublin was developing its first shopping centers and San Ramon remained mostly pasture, Pleasanton was emerging as a town with modern schools, growing families, and a suburban identity still grounded in r...
+While nearby Dublin was developing its first shopping centers and San Ramon remained mostly pasture, Pleasanton was emerging as a town with modern schools, growing families, and a suburban identity still grounded in rural character.
+It was a time when Sunset Magazine was inspiring backyards, vinyl floors were replacing linoleum, and kids rode bikes without helmets to brand-new schools like Walnut Grove Elementary — just blocks from the new model homes.
+In the background, America was ch...

 Image

-Welcome to the Something Special series homes at Pleasanton Valley By 1969, Morrison Homes took suburban living to the next level with what many consider their finest series: Something Special.
+By 1969, Morrison Homes took suburban living to the next level with what many consider their finest series: Something Special.
 Designed by architect Jack Bloodgood, AIA, and brought to life by interior designer Julie Sherman, these homes redefined what modern living could be.
 The grand unveiling at the Elmridge Court model complex was a spectacle, drawing large crowds eager to see the innovative features, including vaulted ceilings, master suites with private retreats, and the now-iconic sunken conversation pits.
 Vintage ad from the Oakland Tribune, February 1969, announcing the launch of the Something Special Series Phase III in Pleasanton Valley.
 The ad highlights the five new models offering innovative features for the modern homemaker, including vaulted ceilings, sunken conversation pits, and garden-view kitchens.
-The design philosophy: bold, beautiful, and functional The Something Special series introduced fi...
+Selling the tract The Something Special series introduced five distinct homes, each showcasing cutting-edge features that blended form with function.
+These homes were...